-- (1) A premises is an eligible residential premises or commercial premises for activity 5.7 if- - (a) the premises is a residential premises as defined in the eligible activities determination; or - (b) the premises is a business premises as defined in the eligible activities determination.
+- (1) A premises is an eligible residential premises or commercial premises for activity 5.6 if- - (a) the premises is a residential premises as defined in the eligible activities determination; or - (b) the premises is a business premises as defined in the eligible activities determination.

-- (1) The minimum specifications for activities under this part to be a compliant eligible activity are the minimum activity performance specifications in Schedule 5 Part 5.7 section 2 of the eligible activities determination and the provisions in this Part of this code, as relevant to the activity. - (2) The installed product must meet the installed product requirements Schedule 5 Part 5.7, section 3 of the eligible activities determination. - (3) A high efficiency swimming pool pump must be installed and commissioned in accordance with the Electricity Safety Act 1971 and AS3000.
+- (1) The minimum specifications for activities under this part to be a compliant eligible activity are the minimum activity performance specifications in Schedule 5 Part 5.6 section 2 of the eligible activities determination and the provisions in this Part of this code, as relevant to the activity. - (2) The installed product must meet the installed product requirements Schedule 5 Part 5.6, section 3 of the eligible activities determination activities and have a minimum warranty period of 2 years. - (3) A high efficiency swimming pool pump must be installed and commissioned in accordance with the Electricity Safety Act 1971 and AS/NZS 3000.

-- (1) The abatement factor must be calculated in accordance with Schedule 5, Part 5.7 section 5 of the eligible activities determination. - Note The abatement factor can be calculated for each high efficiency swimming pool pump sold by a retailer prior to any sales.
+(1) The abatement factor must be calculated in accordance with Schedule 5, Part 5.6 section 5 of the eligible activities determination.

+Note The abatement factor can be calculated for each high efficiency swimming pool pump sold by a retailer prior to any sales.

-118 Recording and reporting the purchase of a high efficiency swimming pool pump
+173 Recording and reporting the installation of a high efficiency swimming pool pump

-- (1) Activity 5.7 must be recorded in accordance with the record keeping and reporting code, including but not limited to; - (a) the name and model number of the high efficiency swimming pool pump installed; and - (b) the submission date of the Certificate of Electrical Safety; and - (c) the abatement factor for the activity; and - (d) the value of services; and - (e) a completed seller declaration; and - (f) the date of completion for the activity and - (g) all other required specific activity information for Activity 5.7 in section 54 of the record keeping and reporting code. - Note The activity is not taken to be completed until the day all prescribed activity requirements are completed.
+- (1)Activity 5.6 must be recorded in accordance with the record keeping and reporting code, including but not limited to- - (a) the name and model number of the high efficiency swimming pool pump installed; and - (b) the submission date of the Certificate of Electrical Safety; and - (c) the abatement factor for the activity; and - (d) the value of services; and - (e) a completed seller declaration; and - (f) the date of completion for the activity and - (g) all other required specific activity information for Activity 5.6 in section 54 of the record keeping and reporting code.

+Note The activity is not taken to be completed until the day all prescribed activity requirements are completed.
 This includes providing copies of any relevant certification or other document to the consumer.